ricebandit/WordPress-Compiler/README.md

 Settings can be applied for User & Workspaces.
 In this case, apply the below settings to Workspace.
 Click on the Extensions tab on the left-most column (square grid icon).
 Click on the cog wheel to the right of the Live Sass Compiler listing.

-Click on "Edit in settings.json" link.
+Click on "Edit in settings.json" link, and add the following:

 ```
 "liveSassCompile.settings.formats":[